rockettheme/docs/Docs/technical_tips/blogging/best_platform_for_blogging.md

 Squarespace may be more of a hosting play than a CMS.
 What you lose out on customization and third-party extensions you gain in hosting reliability.
 For many bloggers, this is a tough sacrifice to make, but one worth considering if you don't want to have to manage the technical aspects of your site yourself.

-It's a solution that caters directly to the user that just wants to start writing without dealing with hosting, software updates, or managing third-party extensions.
+it is a solution that caters directly to the user that just wants to start writing without dealing with hosting, software updates, or managing third-party extensions.

 ### Drupal
 [Drupal][drupal] is one of the most highly regarded CMS solutions out there among the IT professional community.
 Its user base is largely made up of people that know everything about the site they're working with, and can troubleshoot through just about any issue that might appear.
 This could be a big benefit to a blogger searching for answers to a difficult question regarding the platform.

 On the other side of the coin, Drupal has a learning curve that is not for the faint of heart.
-It's made with the experienced site manager in mind, and not so much the blogger.
+It is made with the experienced site manager in mind, and not so much the blogger.
 In fact, it may very well be the lease blog-friendly solution in this list.

 That said: There are many reasons to consider Drupal a viable candidate for your site's CMS.
-It's frequently used in high-traffic situations and has a multitude of customization points that allows you to turn it into whatever you want it to.
-It's a powerful CMS, and it's because of this it boasts one of the most loyal user communities in the industry.
+It is frequently used in high-traffic situations and has a multitude of customization points that allows you to turn it into whatever you want it to.
+It is a powerful CMS, and it is because of this it boasts one of the most loyal user communities in the industry.

 Which One Should You Choose?
 -----